Fostering Health: Examining health care systems for children and young people in Out-of-Home Care

 Dr Susan Webster

 61 3 8344 7276

-This project is examining the health care needs of children and young people in statutory out-of-home care (OOHC) and conducting an analysis of national and state policies and programs which respond to those needs.
+This completed project examined the health care needs of children and young people in statutory out-of-home care (OOHC) and conducted an analysis of national and state policies and programs which respond to those needs.

 In this field the Group is also currently conducting exploratory research around particular issues including:

 - barriers to immunisation for children in OOHC

 - the health service experiences of teenage parents who have lived in OOHC;